 For the draft, by the time they were done wheeling and dealing, the team ended up with six selections and went all defense.
 In round two they drafted Breeland Speaks, a defensive end from Mississippi to shore up their now weak pass rush.
 With their two selections in round three, they went with tackle Derek Nnadi from Florida State and outside linebacker Dorian O’Daniel from Clemson.
 In round four they went with safety Armani Watts from Texas A&M. To finish out their draft they went with cornerback Tremon Smith from Arkansas and defensive tackle Kahlil Mackenzie from Tennessee.
 It is a new direction for the Chiefs in 2018, but don’t expect Mahomes to take the team to the promised land right off the bat.

 Even though the Chiefs were great on defense last season, they still needed a defensive end.
 They drafted Dee Ford from Auburn with the 23rd selection overall in round one.
 They also needed a cornerback so they drafted Phillip Gaines from Rice in round two.
 Since Dexter McCluster left in free agency, the team needed a replacement.
-They found on in running back/wide receiver De’Anthony Thomas from Oregon in round three.
-Even though Alex Smith is not their long term starter, he is good for the short term, and the Chiefs drafted Aaron Murray to develop behind him in round five.
-The Chiefs also added two offensive lineman late, Zach Fulton, an offensive guard from Tennessee, and Laurent Duvernay-Tardif, a offensive tackle from McGill.
+They found in running back/wide receiver De’Anthony Thomas from Oregon in round three.
+Even though Alex Smith is not their long-term starter, he is good for the short term, and the Chiefs drafted Aaron Murray to develop behind him in round five.
+The Chiefs also added two offensive linemen late, Zach Fulton, an offensive guard from Tennessee, and Laurent Duvernay-Tardif, an offensive tackle from McGill.

 The Kansas City Chiefs were founded in 1960 as the Dallas Texans.
 The Chiefs have only called three places home since their inception.
-While they were known as the Texans, they played in the Cotton Bowl from 1960-1962.
+While they were known as the Texans, they played in the Cotton Bowl from 1960 to 1962.
 In 1963 they moved to Kansas City and became known as the Chiefs.
-From 1963-1971 they played at Municipal Stadium and in 1972 they moved into Arrowhead Stadium, which is their home to this day.
-Since their founding in 1960, this is an organization that has done nothing but win.
-They have made the playoffs 17 times, won their division 8 times, they won the old AFL three times, the Super Bowl once, and every year they are competitive.
+From 1963-to 1971 they played at Municipal Stadium and in 1972 they moved into Arrowhead Stadium, which is their home to this day.
+Since its founding in 1960, this has been an organization that has done nothing but win.
+They have made the playoffs 17 times, won their division 8 times, won the old AFL three times, the Super Bowl once, and every year they are competitive.

 The Chiefs have very quickly turned this around.
-After falling in the cellar, they picked themselves up and have established an identity as a tough defensive team.
+After falling into the cellar, they picked themselves up and established an identity as a tough defensive team.
 Now the offense must improve if they are going to go forward.